2009–10 Liverpool F.C. season: December

 On a high after the derby win, The Reds travelled to Ewood Park as they faced Blackburn Rovers in what was Steven Gerrard's 500th game for Liverpool.
 Rovers manager Sam Allardyce has a good record against Liverpool, and he managed to contain the Reds in a goalless draw.
-Chances were few and far between, with the best chance falling to the young Frenchman David N'Gog late on; his scuffed shot hit the bar.
+Chances were few and far between, with the best chance falling to the young Frenchman David Ngog late on; his scuffed shot hit the bar.

 Liverpool's next game was at home to Arsenal.
 The home side started well, dominating Arsenal in the early stages.
 Their pressure paid off four minutes before the break when Dirk Kuyt tapped home from close range.
 Cesc Fàbregas later revealed that manager Arsène Wenger had given his players the hairdryer treatment at half time, making it clear in no uncertain terms that they had played awfully in the first period.
 Arsenal returned invigoured after the second half, and put Liverpool under a period of intense pressure in the opening exchanges of the second half.
 Arsenal equalised when Samir Nasri's cross was inadvertently deflected into his own net by Glen Johnson.
 Buoyed by the goal, Arsenal pushed on and took the lead five minutes later through a goal from Andrey Arshavin which gave Reina no chance at his near post.
 Arsenal held on for their first win at Anfield since October 2003.

 Liverpool managed to regain the winning touch with a 2–1 win over Wigan Athletic at Anfield three days later.
-The away side gave a good account of themselves, and aside from David N'Gog's early goal, matched Liverpool for spells.
+The away side gave a good account of themselves, and aside from David Ngog's early goal, matched Liverpool for spells.
 Liverpool wrapped up the win 11 minutes from time with Fernando Torres' 11th goal of the season.
 Wigan got a late consolation through Charles N'Zogbia, which was more than deserved.